Dexter season 6: Plot

 Initially believing Sam to be behind the first Doomsday Killer murder, Dexter decides to kill Sam but is quickly proven wrong and finds himself befriending him.
 However, Brother Sam is murdered by Nick, one of his trusted ex-convicts.
 Before dying, Brother Sam implores Dexter to forgive his assailant.
-After confronting Nick, who admits to intentionally killing Brother Sam, Dexter goes against Brother Sam's wish and strangles Nick.
+After confronting Nick, who admits to intentionally killing Brother Sam and laughing that his crime will never be found out, Dexter goes against Brother Sam's wish and strangles Nick to death.

 Dexter learns that the Trinity Killer's wife and daughter have been found dead in Nebraska, which Jonah Mitchell reports was the work of his father, Arthur Mitchell.
 Dexter, the only person who knows the Trinity Killer is dead, suspects that Jonah is following in his father's footsteps and goes to Nebraska to kill Jonah, encouraged by a vision of his brother, Brian Moser, the Ice Truck Killer.
 However, after confronting Jonah, Dexter learns that his sister committed suicide and Jonah killed his mother in a fit of rage, and wants to die out of guilt.
 Dexter decides to forgive Jonah and leaves him alive to deal with his demons.

 Dexter's investigation of the Doomsday Killers leads him to Travis Marshall.
 Travis says that all he has done was at the request of Professor Gellar, so Dexter asks Travis to help him kill the professor, thinking if he can save Travis then he can save himself.
 However, Dexter eventually discovers that Professor Gellar had been killed by Travis three years ago and now exists only in the latter's mind.
 Travis marks Dexter as "the Beast" and tries to kill him in one of his tableaux, the Lake of Fire, but Dexter escapes and is saved by a passing migrant boat.
 Finally, Travis kidnaps Dexter's son to use as a sacrifice in his final tableau, thinking that "the Beast" is dead.
 Dexter rescues Harrison and knocks Travis unconscious.
 He takes Travis back to the church where Travis carried out his earlier murders, which Dexter has set up as a kill room.

 Meanwhile, Jamie starts dating Louis Greene.
 Greene wants to impress the police force, especially Dexter, and is revealed to have acquired the prosthetic hand from the Ice Truck Killer case, which he mails to Dexter to mess with him after he badmouths a game about serial killers Louis is designing.
 Debra refuses to yield to pressure to close the case of the overdose death of a prostitute, eventually discovering that Deputy Chief Matthews was present when the woman died.
 Matthews is forced to retire after LaGuerta leaks the information.
 Finally, Debra attends department-ordered therapy sessions after being involved in a shoot-out.
 During her sessions, she begins to realize that she may have romantic feelings for Dexter.
 She goes to the church (she knew Dexter was doing forensics there) but winds up walking in on him just as he plunges a knife into Travis' chest, to which Dexter responds, "Oh God".